 Concentrated load introduction

-(1) Where local concentrated loads are introduced (e.g. anchors, waling bolts, struts, bracing etc) the resistance of the sheet pile shall be verified.
+(1) Where local concentrated loads are introduced (e.g. anchors, waling bolts, struts, bracing, etc.) the resistance of the sheet pile shall be verified.

 (2) Where introduced loads place the web of the sheet pile into tension, either via a waling or a bearing plate (see Figure 8.5), the resistance of the sheet pile may be verified in accordance with the following:

-Shear resistance of the flange:
+a) Shear resistance of the flange:

-FEd RVf,Rd (8.28)
+FEd ≤ RVf,Rd (8.28)

 where